barrymac/freeplane_openai_addon/README.md

 Prompt suggestions are very welcome, this is only a start!!

 ### Work in progress / future release
-- [ ] Add preferences to set more GPT parameters
+- [x] Add preferences to set GPT parameters
+- [ ] Add comparative analysis between connected nodes
+- [ ] Implement batch processing of multiple nodes

+For latest updates check the [project roadmap](docs/ROADMAP.md)